 We have tested our system extensively and quite good results have been obtained.
 For example, we have tested our system on over 300 live captured business card images and the overall successful rate is about 95%.
 The success or failure of one test is evaluated subjectively based on the manually segmented results.
 Fig. 2 presents some of the example results from our Business card scanning system.
-The second row to the fifth row show the results from each of the processing steps of our system, respectively.
-In the first and last column, it clearly shows that the background texts do not affect the rectification results at all.
-Also notice how the quadrangle fitting step identifies the correct quadrangle even when some corner points are occluded by human fingers.
+The first row to the fifth row show the results from each of the processing steps of our system, respectively.
+In the first and last column, it clearly shows that the background texts does not affect the rectification results at all.
+Also notice how the quadrangle fitting step identified the correct quadrangle even when some corner points are occluded by human fingers.
 Our system is quite robust to both background texts and partial occlusions.
-Due to the page limit, we refer to our detailed technical report to more discussions on the results of business card scanning [4].